Which place is cheaper, Sacramento or Big Sur?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Big Sur is $0.00, while the average daily cost in Sacramento is $225.
+The average daily cost (per person) in Big Sur is $0.00, while the average daily cost in Sacramento is $281.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Big Sur and Sacramento in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Big Sur and Sacramento in more detail.

 For Sacramento, here are some samples of tours and activities related to meals and dining experiences: